One of the most frequently asked questions by umbrella company contractors is how much income they will receive after all deductions have been made?

 The golden rule is that you can only ever claim for expenses that you have genuinely incurred as a result of your contract work.

 It is true that the more expenses you claim, the less tax you will pay on your income, but in the main part, you are only being reimbursed for money you have spent out of your own pocket.

-So, in theory, the only way in which umbrella companies can differentiate themselves from each other in terms of net take home pay, is in the amount they charge contractors for using their services.
+So, in theory, the only way in which legitimate PAYE umbrella companies can differentiate themselves from each other in terms of net take-home pay, is in the amount they charge contractors for using their services.

 What is deducted from an umbrella contractor’s contract income?

-Income Tax is deducted at source, according to your personal tax code, via the PAYE (Pay As Your Earn) system.
+Income Tax is deducted at source, according to your personal tax code, via the PAYE (Pay As You Earn) system.
 The tax code shows how much you can earn before you start paying tax.
-For example, the code 1185L (2018/19 tax year) means you can earn £11,850 before you are liable for income tax.
-This is the amount of the ‘personal allowance’.
+For example, the code 1250L (2019/20 tax year) means you can earn £12,500 before you are liable for income tax.
+This is the amount of ‘personal allowance’.